-Basically, vegetables with low water content are suitable for dried vegetables such as radishes, carrots, and mushrooms.
+Basically, vegetables with less water content are suitable for dried vegetables such as radishes, carrots, and mushrooms.
 Especially for beginners, those vegetables are easy to begin sun-drying life.

 Start carrots or mushrooms for the first step.

 Try cutting vegetables in various ways and dry them.
 Yet, the wide cross-section will be quickly dried so it’s better to cut diagonally.